angristan/awesome-stars/README.md

 ## HTML

-- [aaranxu/adidoks](https://github.com/aaranxu/adidoks) - AdiDoks is a mordern documentation theme, which is a port of the Hugo theme Doks for Zola.
 - [knadh/dont.build](https://github.com/knadh/dont.build) - A simple, opinionated decision system to help decide whether to build a software feature or not.
 - [LHemon412/korean-number](https://github.com/LHemon412/korean-number) -
 - [lanlanblue/ikea-stock-notifier](https://github.com/lanlanblue/ikea-stock-notifier) - A notifier that lets users subscribe to their favorite IKEA products which are unavailable.
 This notifier will crawl the stock status every hour and notify users immediately once the products are back to the stock.